apostolidhs/klark-js/README.md

   ];
 }
 ```
-* `globalRegistrationModuleName`, `String`.
-The name of the global function that registers the KlarkJS modules.
+* `globalRegistrationModuleName` | `String` | The name of the global function that registers the KlarkJS modules.
 Default: `KlarkModule`.
-* `globalConfigurationName`, `String`.
-The name of the global object that holds the KlarkJS configuration.
+* `globalConfigurationName` | `String` | The name of the global object that holds the KlarkJS configuration.
 Default: `KlarkConfig`.
-* `base`, 'String'.
-The root location of the application.
+* `base` | `String` | The root location of the application.
 The `predicateFilePicker` search for files under the `base` folder.
-Default: `process.cwd()`
+Default: `process.cwd()`.
-* `logLevel`, `String`.
-The verbose level of KlarkJS logging.
+* `logLevel` | `String` | The verbose level of KlarkJS logging.
 When we want to debug the module loading process, we can yield the logger on `high` and observe the sequence of loading.
 It is enumerated by:
     - high
     - middle
     - low
     - off (Default)
-* `moduleAlias`, `Object<String, String>`.
-Alias name for the modules.
+* `moduleAlias` | `Object<String, String>` | Alias name for the modules.
 If you provide an alias name for a module, you can either refer to it with the original name, or the alias name.
 For instance, we will could take a look on the Default object:
 ```javascript
 moduleAlias: {
   '_': 'lodash'